-12. ISTWG APEC Coordinating Establishing a centralized database to Ongoing Database on GCP, resource for GCP
+12. ISTWG APEC Coordinating Center for Good Establishing a centralized database to support GCP information and holding Ongoing (March 2001: Database on GCP, resource for GCP capabilities, resource for GCP

-Center for Good support GCP information and holding (March 2001: capabilities, resource for GCP

 Prof. Lenny Tan Clinical Practice seminars, sharing experiences and completion of the guidelines and regulations

 National University of (GCP) procedures, developing a harmonized project)

 Singapore APEC approach to GCP standards

 Tel: 65-772-3296 (14.A.1.06)

 Fax: 65-778-5743

 Also contributes to

 Priority V

 13. ISTWG APEC Network of Exchange of information and On-going Establishment of APEC Network of

-Science & Technology experiences on the science and Inaugural meeting of the trade in technology -driven services
+Science & Technology experiences on the science and Inaugural meeting of the trade in technology - driven services

 Mr Li Xiaofu Industrial Parks technology network network was held in

 International September 97, with

 Organization Affairs, (14.A.1.07) following meetings to be

 SSTC, China held annually.

 Tel:86-10-685-15048

 Fax:86-10-685-12594

 14. ISTWG Compilation of To compile a catalogue.
 Ongoing Business Improvement of the linkage between

-Technology and High sector users and suppliers.
+14. IST WO ro complie a catalogue.
+Ongoing sector

-Mr Lu Ji Jian Tech product contribution
+Mr Lu Ji Jian Technology and High Tech product contribution users and suppliers.

-Ministry of Economic Catalogue in APEC
+Ministry of Economic Catalogue in APEC contribution

 Cooperation and Foreign Region

 Trade, China.
+Region

 Tel: 86-10-6519-7357 (14.A.1.08)

-Fax: 86 - 10 - 6519 - 7926
+Fax: 86-10-6519-7926 (14.1.1.00)

-Also contributes to
+141.00 10 0017 7720 Also contributes to

-1 Priority III
+Priority III